Enhanced Capital Allowance (ECA) - Tax Relief

 Do PhotonStar™ Fittings Comply?

 LED lighting does not require a certificate to be issued or to be registered on the Energy Technology List.
 The manufacturer supplies a statement to confirm that products comply with the requirements.
+The ECA Scheme only applies to white LEDs, RGB is not covered.

 For amenity, accent & display lighting units, all PhotonStar™ light engines comply with the efficiency, colour rendering and other requirements